 Students who have not completed all requirements for entry into the Master of Science program may petition the Department of Medical Laboratory Science for consideration for admission.
 Such requests are handled on a case-by-case basis.

-Before a student is allowed to begin the program, he or she must have on file documentation that he or she has either begun or has finished the course of inoculations for the Hepatitis B virus vaccine.
+Before students are allowed to begin the program, they must have on file documentation that they have either begun or have finished the course of inoculations for the hepatitis B virus vaccine.
 This documentation must be sent directly to Castle Branch.

-If the student has just begun, but has not yet finished, the series of inoculations at the start of the program, he or she must provide documentation that he or she has finished the course of inoculations as soon as possible in order to remain in the program.
-This information will be reviewed quarterly and the student will be notified if he or she is not in compliance with this requirement.
-Students who fail to complete the Hepatitis B virus vaccination protocol in a timely manner will not be allowed to register for the following quarter until he or she can provide documentation that he or she is in compliance.
-In addition, students must submit a Hepatitis B virus titer as proof of immunity.
+If the student has started but not yet finished the series of inoculations at the start of the program, documentation showing completion of the course of inoculations should be provided as soon as possible in order for the student to remain in the program.
+This information will be reviewed quarterly, and the student will be notified if not in compliance with this requirement.
+Students who fail to complete the hepatitis B virus vaccination protocol in a timely manner will not be allowed to register for the following term until providing documentation of compliance.
+In addition, students must submit a hepatitis B virus titer as proof of immunity.

 Criminal Background Check and Drug Screen

-All students entering the MS in MLS degree program are required to have a criminal background check before matriculating.
+All students entering the Master of Science in Medical Laboratory Science program are required to have a criminal background check before matriculating.
 The student’s ability to begin the clinical portion of the program and to complete certification and licensure requirements for entry into the profession may depend on documentation of such things as drug screening and a background check for a history of criminal offenses.
 A drug screen is required before entering the clinical practica.

 Midterm Warning Notices

 Students not maintaining a passing-level grade at midterm time will be given a written warning notice.
 It is the student’s responsibility to contact the course instructor immediately to ascertain how the grade can be improved.